AB2212/ab2212.github.io/_posts/2020-05-24-Understanding Proximal Policy Optimization Part 1.md

  = b\nabla_{\theta}\sum_{\tau}p(\tau|\theta)\\
  =b\nabla_{\theta}1\\
  = 0$$
+So the gradient estimate doesn't get biased because of the baseline.

 You might be wondering, what are the good choices for b?

  - It can be a simple constant baseline: $b \approx \frac{1}{N}\sum_{i=1}^{N}R(\tau^{(i)})$, this is just the average return of all the trajectories
  - Or, it can be state-dependent expected return: